gbarkerz/WinFormsMatchingGame/README.md

 The app's exe has been made available for people who aren't set up to build the app themselves.
 To run this app, following the steps below.
 The app will only run on a 64-bit version of Windows.

-1. Downloading the exe from the folder at [WinFormsMatchingGame](https://1drv.ms/u/s!AlVXdkIXfQVpidFhyGkmurWNrLifNA?e=gFMquj) to your computer.
+1. Download the exe from the folder at [WinFormsMatchingGame](https://1drv.ms/u/s!AlVXdkIXfQVpidFhyGkmurWNrLifNA?e=gFMquj) to your computer.
 Note that typically exe files would never be downloaded from the cloud, so you would have to explicitly say at the download site that you wish the file to be downloaded.
 2. Run the exe from your computer.
 Given that the exe is not digitally signed, you would have to explicitly say that you wish the app to run on your computer.
 3. If .NET 5 is not yet installed on your computer, you will be prompted to install it.
 The required version is .NET for x64 Windows Desktop.

+**Future improvements**

+Please provide feedback on how the app could be made more accessible to youself or people you know.
+I'll try my best to update it accordingly.